 The DRFs should encourage development that delivers a net improvement in air quality, encourges active lifestyles and develop new housing that is comfortable and affordable.
-Key strategies for the Districts: • Exploring opportunities for maximising active lifestyles through provision of outdoor recreation space
+Key strategies for the Districts:

-- and interaction with nature - Supporting reduction in fuel poverty and provision of affordable heat - daylight, and overheating risk, in the planning process - and wellbeing outcomes for all new developments - Providing multi-functional health and social care facilities that are accessible to all.
+- Exploring opportunities for maximising active lifestyles through provision of outdoor recreation space and interaction with nature - Demonstrating how this will contribute towards improved air quality and follow healthy streets principles - Supporting reduction in fuel poverty and provision of affordable heat - Incorporating policies for requirements to consider health and wellbeing metrics, including access to daylight, and overheating risk, in the planning process - Incorporating policies for requirement to undertake post occupancy evaluation that considers health and wellbeing outcomes for all new developments - Providing multi-functional health and social care facilities that are accessible to all.